Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ingest source towards a media processing entity.
    In the example in diagram 1, the media processing entity
    prepares the final media presentation for the client
    that is delivered by the Content Delivery Network to a client.
+   The media processing entity could be a live packager for DASH or HLS streams.

    Diagram 2 shows the example in workflow 2 were content
    is ingested directly into a Content Delivery Network.